-- Adding a more detailed table of contents and an index to make the book more accessible and user-friendly.
+- Adding a detailed table of contents and an index, to make the book more accessible and user-friendly.

 The True Purpose of Product Development

-- Asks fundamental questions about the purpose and “value added” in product development so you gain a crystal clear understanding of essential issues.
+- Asked fundamental questions about the purpose and “value added” in product development so you gain a crystal clear understanding of essential issues.

-- Shows you how to find the most common forms of “knowledge waste” that plagues product development.
+- Showed you how to find the most common forms of “knowledge waste” that plagues product development.

-- Gives you specific, practical recommendations for establishing your own lean development processes.
+- Gave specific, practical recommendations for establishing your own lean development processes.

-- Changes your thinking forever about product development.
+- Changed your thinking forever about product development.

 Lean Process Development Mind Map